gurugio/lowlevelprogramming-university/README.md

 But Linux Foundation also has a solution: Zephyr
 * https://www.zephyrproject.org/

-Typical cloud servers have many layers; for instance, host OS, kvm driver, qemu process, guest OS and service application.
+Typical cloud servers have many layers; for instance, host OS, KVM driver, qemu process, guest OS and service application.
 A container has been developed to provide light virtualization.
 In the near future, a new concept of OS, a so-called library OS or Unikernel, would replace the typical stack of SW for virtualization.
 * http://unikernel.org/

 Big data and cloud computing require bigger and bigger storage.
 Some disks directly attached to server machines cannot satisfy the required capacity, stability and performance.
 Therefore there has been research to make huge storage systems with many storage machines connected by a high speed network.
 It used to be focused on making one huge storage volume.
 But currently they are providing many volumes dedicated for many virtual machines.